pascalopitz/unoffical-sonos-controller-for-linux/README.md

 ##State of Affairs

-Currently we can only see the list of rooms/zones, but no interactions are happening yet
+	- we can see the list of rooms/zones
+	- the current track info displays
+	- play/pause/prev/next works but the UI is not updating correctly

 ##Install and Run